 Administrators can use resources limits to help direct what kind of jobs go to different queues.
-There are four queue attributes where resource limits can be set: resources_available, resources_default, resources_max, and resources_min.
-The list of supported resources that can be limited with these attributes are arch, mem, nodect, nodes, procct, pvmem, vmem, and walltime.
+There are four queue attributes where resource limits can be set: resources_available, resources_min.
+The list of supported resources that can be limited with these attributes are arch, mem, nodes, <a href="proced-p